Onac8/TFG-Grafana-Dashboard-Representation/SPRINTS.md

     * sudo  docker run -p 127.0.0.1:5601:5601 -v $(pwd)/credentials.cfg:/override.cfg -t grimoirelab/full
     * sudo  docker run -p 127.0.0.1:5601:5601 -p 127.0.0.1:9200:9200 -p 127.0.0.1:3306:3306 -v $(pwd)/credentials.cfg:/override.cfg -t grimoirelab/full
     * docker run info --> https://docs.docker.com/engine/reference/run/

-    * Docker is a platform for developers and sysadmins to develop, deploy, and run applications with containers.
-The use of Linux containers to deploy   applications is called containerization.
-Containers are not new, but their use for easily deploying applications is.

-    * SIRMORDRED: It runs Perceval, GrimoireELK, SortingHat, etc. to retrieve data from the data sources, produce raw and enriched indexes in ElasticSearch,   load predefined visualizations and panels to the dashboard, and all the stuff.

 ---